omundy/dig345-radical-software/src/content/docs/schedule.md

 1. Follow the [Sound & Music tutorial](tutorials/sound-music) to learn Tone.js and Strudel.
 1. Continue learning Strudel on their [workshop](https://strudel.cc/workshop/first-sounds/)
 1. Explore the [device motion](https://strudel.cc/learn/devicemotion/) and [input devices](https://strudel.cc/learn/input-devices/)
 1. Design and code an interactive experience that makes use of studel.
 Consider using shapes, color, and other visuals in addition to sounds.
+It should have ...
 1. Post and "about" page on your Jamstack site with a screenshot, video, and 100-150 word statement about the concept and technology

 </div>